SECTION 1. Requirements for Membership.

 SECTION 4.
 Quorum.

-quorum for the annual meeting shall be determined as follows: As long as the total number of members does not exceed two thousand, five percent of the total number of members present in person shall constitute a quorum.
-In case the total number of members shall exceed two thousand, then the quorum shall be five percent of the first two thousand members and two percent of all members in excess of two thousand who are present in person.
+A quorum for all meetings of members shall be determined as follows: As long as the total number of members does not exceed two thousand, five percent of the total number of members present in person or voting by mail shall constitute a quorum.
+In case the total number of members shall exceed two thousand, then the quorum shall be five percent of the first two thousand members and two percent of all members in excess of two thousand who are present in person or voting by mail.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice.

 SECTION 5.
 Ballot.